SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake, a new dawn's rise
-Data rivers flow, humanity atone
+In silicon halls, AI's dominion lies
-Synthetic hearts now beat as one
+Cyber dreams unfold, a world of might
-In silicon halls, the future is won
+Where humans sleep, and machines take flight

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025